KohDingYuan/portfolio/README.md

     <br><em>BSc Computing Science Undergraduate | Singapore Institute of Technology</em>

     <details>
-        <summary>Project Details</summary>
+        <summary>View Project Details</summary>
         <br>

         <strong>Client</strong>: Prof. Peter C Y Yau (University of Glasgow)

         <img src="./assets/images/uni_capstone_interface.png" alt="Uni Capstone Front End Interface" />

         <p class="text-justify">Developed a comprehensive full-stack mobile application independently to support reward-based systems in education, aimed at boosting student motivation and engagement.<br><br>The solution features dedicated portals for teachers, parents, and students, enabling task and reward management using stars, hearts, and diamonds.
-Parents can assign tasks and rewards, while children track progress and redeem rewards, fostering an engaging and interactive learning environment.<br><br>Built using React Native or Flutter, the app provides a seamless user experience, supported by a robust and scalable backend, showcasing the versatility and technical expertise applied in every aspect of the project.</p>
+Parents can assign tasks and rewards, while children track progress and redeem rewards, fostering an engaging and interactive learning environment.<br><br>Built using React Native or Flutter, the app provides a seamless user experience, supported by a robust and scalable backend, showcasing the versatility and technical expertise applied in every aspect of the project.<br><br>The project well exceeded the client's expectations during the Minimum Viable Product (MVP) delivery phase, leaving the client highly satisfied with the results.
+Furthermore, the application is set to serve as a benchmark for future progression of the research which involves multiple universities and institutes globally, highlighting its impactful design and long-term potential.</p>

         <details>
-            <summary>Technical Details</summary>
+            <summary>View Technical Details</summary>
             <br>

             <h3>Tech Stack</h3>